rakki194/cringe.live/content/en/docs/yiff_toolkit/comfyui/_index.md

 $$p_\theta(x_{t-1}|x_t, \mathbf{c}) = \mathcal{N}(x_{t-1}; \mu_\theta(x_t, t, \mathbf{c}), \Sigma_\theta(x_t, t, \mathbf{c}))$$

-where $\mathbf{c}$ represents the conditioning information.
+Here, $\mu_\theta$ and $\Sigma_\theta$ are conditioned on both $x_t$ and $\mathbf{c}$, which represents the conditioning information.
 In the context of text-to-image generation, this conditioning vector typically comes from CLIP (Contrastive Language-Image Pre-training), a neural network developed by OpenAI that creates a shared embedding space for both text and images.

 #### Understanding CLIP and Conditioning

-CLIP (Contrastive Language-Image Pre-training) is a neural network trained to learn the relationship between images and text through contrastive learning.
+CLIP is a neural network trained to learn the relationship between images and text through contrastive learning.
 It consists of two encoders: one for text and one for images.
 During training, CLIP learns to maximize the cosine similarity between matching image-text pairs while minimizing it for non-matching pairs.
 This is achieved through a contrastive loss function operating on batches of N image-text pairs, creating an N×N similarity matrix.

 The text encoder first tokenizes the input text into a sequence of tokens, then processes these through a transformer to produce a sequence of token embeddings $\text{CLIP}_\text{text}(\text{text}) \rightarrow [\mathbf{z}_1, ..., \mathbf{z}_n] \in \mathbb{R}^{n \times d}$, where $n$ is the sequence length and $d$ is the embedding dimension.
 Unlike traditional transformer architectures that use pooling layers, CLIP simply takes the final token's embedding (corresponding to the [EOS] token) after layer normalization.
 The image encoder maps images to a similar high-dimensional representation $\text{CLIP}_\text{image}(\text{image}) \rightarrow \mathbf{z} \in \mathbb{R}^d$.